imgopi41/Virnda-Store-Excel/README.md

 **Data Processing:**

-I have created an Age Group column in order to categorize the Age column into Senior,Adult & Teenager repectively, The formula that was used in this process is IF(>=50,"Senior",IF(>=30,"Adult","Teenager")).
+I have created an Age Group column in order to categorize the Age column into Senior,Adult & Teenager respectively, The formula that was used in this process is IF(>=50,"Senior",IF(>=30,"Adult","Teenager")).
 We get results as Senior people who are above 50 Years and age group 30 to 49 as Adult and people who are under 30 years as Teenager.